angular/angular/aio/content/guide/interpolation.md

 * **Use short expressions**

   Use property names or method calls whenever possible.
-  Keep application and business logic in the component, where it is easier to develop and test.
+  Keep application and business logic in the component, where it is accessible to develop and test.

 * **Quick execution**